 - Easy Sidebar Navigator.
 A navigator tool lets you quickly sort through and color-code your script to navigate it in many different ways, not just by scene heading but by custom-marking sequences, plot points, or themes and characters.

 - Full-Screen Mode.
 FadeIn lets you fade all the tools and menus to the background, so all you have to focus on is your script and your writing in full-screen mode.

 - Dialogue Tuner Tool.
 This mode lets you edit all of the dialogue from one character in one window without having to scroll through the rest of the script, which makes rewriting characters a lot easier to do and even lets you check for frequency of word use and automatically adjusts line lengths to prevent hanging letters from making an extra line.

-FadeIn is also unique on this list because it is available for PC, Mac, Linux, as well as Android, and iOS.
+FadeIn is also unique because it is available for PC, Mac, Linux, Android, and iOS.